 - (1) Cash component.
 The Cash component provides cash payments to help eligible low-income households pay the costs of home heating. - (2) Crisis component.
-The Crisis component provides some form of assistance to low-income households that will resolve an energy crisis: - within 48 hours after application to resolve weather-related, supply-shortage and other household-home-heating emergencies.
-NOTE: Weather- related emergencies are addressed through the Crisis Interface program administered by DCED.
-See Appendix C. - within 18 hours after application if a life-threatening situation exists.
-This must be a documented medical emergency. - within 15 days of complete depletion of a deliverable fuel supply - (3) Weatherization.
+The Crisis component provides some form of assistance to low-income households that will resolve an energy crisis: - within 48 hours after application to resolve weather-related, supplyshortage and other household home-heating emergencies.

+Note: Weather-related emergencies are addressed through the Crisis Interface Program administered by DCED.
+See Appendix C.

+- within 18 hours after application if a life-threatening situation exists.
+This must be a documented medical emergency. - within 15 days of complete depletion of a deliverable fuel supply. - (3) Weatherization.
 The Weatherization component provides energy conservation and weatherization measures to help low-income households reduce the costs of home heating.
-NOTE: The Weatherization Assistance Program is administered by DCED, see Appendix C.